encointer/book/src/testnet-gesell-tutorial.md

 > nctr list-currencies
 ```

+Our [explorer](https://explorer.encointer.org) allows you to browse all regsitered currencies and their attributes on a map.

 The number of locations that you should define depends on the size of the population N you'd like to bootstrap.
 As a rule of thumb, there should be at least N locations in order to guarantee reasonable randomization.
 As a maximum of 12 people can attend the same meetup the hard lower limit is N/12.

 ## Trusted Setup